srihari7070/Mystery-Game/case-files/police-report.md

 ## INCIDENT SUMMARY

-At approximately 20:45, TechCorp security discovered the theft of an NVIDIA RTX 9090 TITAN ULTRA prototype GPU valued at $2.5 million during their evening security check.
+At approximately 20:45, TechCorp security discovered the theft of a TITAN ULTRA prototype GPU valued at $2.5 million during their evening security check.
 The device was stolen from a biometric-secured vault during the annual TechCorp Innovation Auction.
 The theft occurred between 18:30 (when the vault was sealed after final demonstration) and 20:45 (discovery time).
 All 200+ auction attendees and 50+ staff members remain detained in the building under lockdown protocol.

 ## INITIAL INVESTIGATION FINDINGS